Change can sometimes be difficult.

 There is no doubt transitions can be difficult.
 Waiting can be unpleasant.
 Most of the time we are impatient to get on with things.

-When you find yourself in a transitional period; hang in there, be kind to yourself and those around you and hopefully you will be moving onto your next exciting adventure before you know it.
+When you find yourself in a transitional period; hang in there, be kind to yourself and those around you and hopefully you’ll be moving onto your next exciting adventure before you know it.